 Isatis might be able to fight bacteria and viruses that can cause infections.
 It also seems to be able to reduce fever and swelling.
 There is some interest in using isatis for cancer because it contains chemicals that might keep cancer cells from multiplying.

-- Psoriasis.
-There is one report suggesting that an ointment containing isatis plus phellodendron and Baikal skullcap improved psoriasis in an 8-year-old boy after usual treatments didn’t help.
+- Scaly, itchy skin (psoriasis).
+Some research suggests that applying a specific product containing indigo naturalis oil extract (Lindioil) to the fingernails and the skin beneath the edge of the nail twice daily for 24 weeks improves psoriasis by 50% to 80%.
+There is also one report suggesting that an ointment containing isatis plus phellodendron and Baikal skullcap improved psoriasis in an 8-year old boy after usual treatments did not help.

 - Upper respiratory infections.

 - Other conditions.

 Isatis is POSSIBLY SAFE when applied to the skin appropriately, short-term.
 A specific product containing the isatis constituent indigo naturalis as an oil extract (Lindioil), applied to the skin in doses of 0.05 to 0.1 mL twice daily, has been used safely for 24 weeks.

 There isn’t enough reliable information available to know if taking isatis by mouth is safe or what the side effects might be.